 Students are permitted to submit up to three study abroad applications in a given academic year.
-(The collective applications for the British/Irish University Programs and the Civilization Programs each count as a single application.)
+(The collective applications for the British/Irish University Programs, the Civilization Programs, and September Programs each count as a single application.)

 Can I make changes to my application once I have submitted it?

 Prior to submitting your application you can save your progress and make changes at any time.
 Once your application has been submitted, however, you will only be able to change the editable fields contained in the “Traveler Info” section (many of these fields pull directly from MyUChicago and are not editable).
 Therefore, it is important to check carefully all sections on the review screen prior to clicking “Submit Application.”
 You can, however, withdraw your application at any time after you have submitted it.

 How long should my statement of purpose be?

 We allot 2000 characters (not including spaces) for each statement of purpose.

 If I am interested in multiple Civilization programs, how do I rank my location preferences?

 If you are applying to multiple Civilization programs, you should apply ONLY to your FIRST-CHOICE Civilization abroad program.
 At the end of the application, you will be prompted to either rank NO alternates or THREE additional alternate Civilization programs, if you choose.
 If you are interested in other locations in addition to your first choice and the three alternates that you have selected, please list them and explain your interest in your answer to the “Alternative Location Statement” question on the main page of the application.

 If I am ranking more than one Civilization program, should I focus my statement of purpose on my first-choice program or on all programs?

 If you are ranking multiple Civilization programs, we strongly suggest that you devote the majority of your statement to your first-choice selection, making the strongest possible case for that program.
 Because competition for the limited places in these programs can be competitive, you should do your best to make this statement succinct and persuasive.